StuartBenjamin/HypergeometricFunctions_Mod.jl/docs/src/index.md

-# HypergeometricFunctions.jl Documentation
+# HypergeometricFunctions_Mod.jl Documentation

 ## Introduction

-[`HypergeometricFunctions.jl`](https://github.com/JuliaMath/HypergeometricFunctions.jl) provides a numerical computation of generalized hypergeometric functions.
+[`HypergeometricFunctions_Mod.jl`](https://github.com/JuliaMath/HypergeometricFunctions_Mod.jl) provides a numerical computation of generalized hypergeometric functions.
 The main exported function and recommended interface is [`pFq`](@ref), but there are a few others for specialists' convenience.

 ```@docs
 pFq